Why Rose with Shea Butter Moisturizing Body Lotion?

 Xanthan Gum: Benefits and Uses

 The ingredient, which helps to keep the product uniform.
 In Cosmetology, we use this to tolerate the viscosity of the product.
 And it can also wash off the unwanted oil from the skin and stops the oil secretion.
 Xanthan gum acts as the emulsifier and helps to remove dead skin debris.
 And it can stimulate tissue regeneration too.

 The liquid is from Citrus aurantifolia L. fruits.
 Its main natural ingredient is Camphene.
 It can reduce infections, inflammatory acne, papules, or pimples.
 And it increases wound healing.
 Generally, Lime juice is a natural bleaching agent and use to make face and skincare products.
 It helps to rejuvenate the skin and give you younger-looking, healthier skin.

 Vitamin E: Benefits and Uses

 Vitamin E is a natural Antioxidant.
-It can reduce the UV damages of the skin.
-Also prevents damage from free radicals to increases skin health and appearance.
-Vitamin E is a fat-soluble vitamin and essential nutrient to the surface.
+It can reduce UV damages to the skin.
+It also prevents damage from free radicals to increases skin health and appearance.
+Vitamin E is a fat-soluble vitamin and an essential nutrient to the surface.
 It has anti-inflammatory and antioxidant properties.
 And it helps to increase cellular function and skin health.
 Vitamin E removes toxins, bacteria, and other unwanted impurities on the skin too.